Azure/azure-sdk-for-net/sdk/textanalytics/Azure.AI.TextAnalytics/samples/Sample7_AnalyzeHealthcareEntities.md

-# Recognizing Healthcare Entities from Documents
+# Analyze Healthcare Entities from Documents
-This sample demonstrates how to recognize healthcare entities in one or more documents.
+This sample demonstrates how to analyze healthcare entities in one or more documents.
 To get started you will need a Text Analytics endpoint and credentials.
 See [README][README] for links and instructions.

 ## Creating a `TextAnalyticsClient`